jgerstmayr/EXUDYN/docs/RST/FurtherNotes.rst

 +  Very simple example \ **without loads**\  leads to error: \ ``SolveDynamic``\  or \ ``SolveStatic``\  \ **terminated due to errors**\ :

-  |  →  see also 'Convergence problems',  :ref:`sec-overview-basics-convergenceproblems`\
+  |  →  see also 'Convergence problems', Section :ref:`sec-overview-basics-convergenceproblems`\
   |  →  may be caused due to nonlinearity of formulation and round off errors, which restrict Newton to achieve desired tolerances; adjust  \ ``.newton.relativeTolerance``\  / \ ``.newton.absoluteTolerance``\  in static solver or in time integration

 +  Typical \ **solver error due to redundant constraints or missing inertia terms**\ , could read as follows: